-For further information on naloxone provision during the COVID-19 pandemic, see Section T1.5.3 of the Harms and Harm Reduction workbook.
+For further information on naloxone provision in Ireland, see Section T1.5.3 of the Harms and harm reduction workbook.

-Drug-related health responses: Infectious disease interventions

-The latest clinical guidelines for patients on OST were published in 2017 (Lyons 2017).
-These guidelines recommend that all patients attending OST services be screened for hepatitis A virus (HAV), HBV, HCV, and HIV, even if they are not injecting drug users, and that all patients be vaccinated against HAV and HBV.
-Repeat testing is recommended for those who initially test negative for HIV if they report engaging in behaviours that would put them at ongoing risk of infection.
+Drug-related health responses: Infectious disease interventions for HIV if they report engaging in behaviours that would put them at ongoing risk of infection.
 The guidelines also recommend referral to specialist services and treatment, as clinically appropriate, for patients who test positive for HCV or HIV.
 These guidelines replaced the 2008 Irish College of General Practitioners (ICGP) guidelines (Irish College of General Practitioners 2003), but the earlier guidelines also recommended testing for blood-borne viruses and HAV and HBV vaccination, and this has always been common practice within the addiction services.
-The Immunisation Guidelines for Ireland also recommend vaccination against HAV and HBV for non-immune PWID (National Immunisation Advisory Committee 2008).
+The Immunisation Guidelines for Ireland also recommends vaccination against HAV and HBV for non-immune PWID (National Immunisation Advisory Committee 2008).